 – Szymon Szymanski, System Administrator, Allegro

-Based on these tests, Allegro is now migrating from Cassandra to Scylla.
+Based on these tests, Allegro is now migrating from Cassandra to ScyllaDB.